Work from Home

 - Employees must be available and focused on their work during scheduled hours.
 Child or elder care arrangements must be in place prior to approval.

-- Employees understand that modifications or blackout calendar days/weeks may be scheduled by the supervisor based on operational needs.
+- Employees understand that the supervisor may schedule modifications or blackout calendar days/weeks based on operational needs.

 - Employees must possess the following skills to ensure success: